-If the atrial flutter persists for longer than 48 h, thrombus exclusion by means of TEE is necessary.
-Excluded are patients with permanent anticoagulation (Kraemer 2018).
+If atrial flutter persists for more than 48 h, thrombus exclusion by TEE is required.
+Patients on permanent anticoagulation are excluded (Kraemer 2018).

 TherapyThis section has been translated automatically.

-In atrial flutter, a distinction is made between acute therapy and antiarrhythmic therapy (Stierle 2017).
+Atrial flutter is differentiated between acute therapy and antiarrhythmic therapy (Stierle 2017).

-Primarily the ventricular frequency should be lowered with the following drugs:
+Primarily, the ventricular rate should be lowered with the following medications:

-- Calcium channel blockers: If there are contraindications to beta blockers, calcium channel blockers can be given, such as: Verapamil 5 mg - 10 mg i. v. under ECG control (Kraemer 2018)
+- Calcium channel blockers: In case of contraindications to beta blockers, calcium channel blockers can be given, such as: Verapamil 5 mg - 10 mg i. v. under ECG- control (Kraemer 2018).

-- Digitalis saturation: After control of the potassium value (in case of hypokalemia first corresponding substitution with potassium) rapid digitalis saturation in case of very tachycardic atrial flutter.
-Recommended dosage: Digoxin 0.5 mg i. v. after 8 and 16 h each further 0.5 mg i. v., subsequent maintenance dose: 0.25 mg / d p. o.
-(Kraemer 2018)
+- Digitalis saturation: After control of potassium level (in case of hypokalemia first appropriate substitution with potassium) rapid digitalis saturation in case of very tachycardic atrial flutter.
+Dosage recommendation: digoxin 0.5 mg i. v. after 8 and 16 h each additional 0.5 mg i. v., subsequent maintenance dose: 0.25 mg / d p. o.
+(Kraemer 2018).

-- Anticoagulation: If there are no contraindications for anticoagulation, the following drugs can be used:
+- Anticoagulation: If there are no contraindications to anticoagulation, the following drugs can be used:

-- High dose heparinization: e.g. enoxaparin 1 mg / kg KG s. c.
-2 x /d (Remark: absolute contraindications: - malignant hypertension, florid ventriculo-duodenal ulcer, fresh cerebral haemorrhage, necrotizing pancreatitis, hemorrhagic diathesis, severe diabetes mellitus, liver cirrhosis with esophageal varices, Quick < 60 %, heparin-induced thrombocytopenia type II(Bob 2001)
+- High-dose heparinization: e.g. enoxaparin 1 mg / kg bw s. c.
+2 x /d (Note: absolute contraindications: - malignant hypertension, florid ulcus ventriculi / duodeni, fresh cerebral hemorrhage, necrotizing pancreatitis, hemorrhagic diathesis, severe diabetes mellitus, liver cirrhosis with esophageal varices, Quick < 60 %, heparin-induced thrombocytopenia type II(Bob 2001)

 - low molecular weight heparin (NMH): e.g. enoxaparin (Clexane) 1 x 20 mg to 40 mg / d

-The next step was to eliminate the arrhythmia (Wolff 2020).
+The next step should be to eliminate the arrhythmia (Wolff 2020).
 This is possible with:

-- Antiarrhythmics: The administration of an antiarrhythmic agent should be carried out under safe anticoagulation or by TEE- exclusion of thrombi (an exception are circulatory instable patients)(Wolff 2020).
-Dosage recommendation: Amiodarone 150 mg as a short infusion (Kraemer 2018) It is rarely possible to eliminate atrial flutter in the long term with medication (Wolff 2020).
+- Antiarrhythmic drugs: The administration of an antiarrhythmic drug should be done under safe anticoagulation or by TEE- exclusion of thrombi (an exception are circulatory unstable patients)(Wolff 2020).
+Dosage recommendation: Amiodarone 150 mg as a short infusion (Kraemer 2018) However, it is rare to succeed in eliminating atrial flutter long-term with medication (Wolff 2020).

-- Atrial hyperstimulation (so-called "overdrive stimulation" [Herold 2020] or "overpacing" [Sattler 2007]): This is achieved by means of a venously inserted electrocatheter (Sattler 2007).
-With type I, over-stimulation is usually successful, but with type II it is only successful in about 10% (Stierle 2017).
+- Atrial overstimulation (so-called "overdrive stimulation" [Herold 2020] or "overpacing" [Sattler 2007]): This is performed by a venously inserted electrocatheter (Sattler 2007).
+In type I, overstimulation is usually successful, but in type II, it is successful in only about 10% (Stierle 2017).

 - Electrocardioversion: This should be performed as primary treatment in patients with hemodynamic instability.
 Since the risk of thromboembolic events is very high, anticoagulation is recommended before cardioversion (see above [Kasper 2015]).
-The success rate of cardioversion is > 90 %.
-Sometimes atrial flutter converts into atrial fibrillation.
-By applying higher energies, however, this can usually be converted into a sinus rhythm (van Aken 2001).
+The success rate of cardioversion is >90%.
+Sometimes atrial flutter converts to atrial fibrillation.
+However, by applying higher energies, this can usually be converted into sinus rhythm (van Aken 2001).

-- In typical atrial flutter (type I): Catheter ablation is a curative procedure in typical atrial flutter.
+- In typical atrial flutter (type I): Catheter ablation is a curative procedure for typical atrial flutter.
 It can be used primarily or after failure of drug treatment (Erdmann 2009).
 Ablation involves electrical dissection of the cavo-tricuspid isthmus.
-The procedure can be planned electively as it can be performed independently of the rhythm (Luik 2011).
-The success rate is > 95 % (Herold 2020)
+The procedure can be planned electively because it can be performed regardless of rhythm (Luik 2011).
+The success rate is >95% (Herold 2020).

-- In atypical atrial flutter (type II): Since in atypical atrial flutter a surface ECG does not allow a clear localization of the reentry circle, this should be done in the form of a 3D mapping in experienced centers.
-The examination should be performed during the phase of arrhythmia or an arrhythmia should be indicated during the examination.
+- In atypical atrial flutter (type II): Since atypical atrial flutter cannot be clearly localized by a surface ECG, this should be done in the form of 3D mapping in experienced centers.
+The examination should be performed during the phase of an arrhythmia or an arrhythmia should be indicated during the examination.

-- During ablation it is important to avoid incomplete ablation lines at all costs, as they provide a breeding ground for new atypical reentry mechanisms.
-Ablation can be treated acutely in up to 80% of cases of left atrial flutter.
+- During ablation, it is important to avoid incomplete ablation lines at all costs, as these contain a breeding ground for renewed atypical reentry mechanisms.
+Ablation can be treated acutely for left atrial flutter in up to 80%.
 However, the long-term prognosis is poor.
 Sufficient data are not available due to the rarity of the clinical picture (Mewis 2004) (Luik 2011).

 Progression/forecastThis section has been translated automatically.